epfl-ada/ada-2024-project-melyn/README.md

 We dive deeper into more advanced analyses by using machine learning algorithms to predict rating and box office performances based on movie features such as genre, langage, and country.
 Taking the best model, we perform feature importance analysis to identify the most influential factors in predicting the success of a movie.
 This helps us to identify the key drivers of movie success and understand how different factors influence a movie's performance.

-- **Step 5:** Generate plots and insights
+- **Step 5:** Reporting Results and Generating plots and insights

 We generate plots and visualizations to communicate our findings effectively.
-This includes creating charts, graphs, and tables that summarize the results of our analysis.
+This includes creating charts and graphs that summarize the results of our analysis.
 We also provide insights and interpretations of the data, highlighting key trends, patterns, or relationships that we have identified.
 This step is crucial for presenting our findings in a clear and compelling way.

 - **Step 6:** Data Storytelling